 24300.
 Introduction to Algebraic Curves.
 PQ: MATH 25500 or 25800, or consent of instructor.
 MATH 25600 or 25900 is strongly recommended.
 This course covers the projective line and plane curves, both affine and projective.
 We also study conics and cubics, as well as the group law on the cubic.
 Abstract curves associated to function fields of one variable are discussed, along with the genus of a curve and the Riemann-Roch theorem.
 Curves of low genus are emphasized.
 This course is offered in alternate years.
-Not offered 2009-10; will be offered 2010-11.
+Spring.

 25400-25500-25600.
 Basic Algebra I, II, III.
 PQ: MATH 16300 or 19900.
-This sequence covers groups, subgroups, and permutation groups; rings and ideals; some work on fields; vector spaces, linear transformations and matrices, and modules; and canonical forms of matrices, quadratic forms, and multilinear algebra.
-MATH 25400-25500: Autumn, Winter, Spring; MATH 25400-25500: Winter, Spring.
+This sequence covers groups, subgroups, and permutation groups; rings and ideals; fields; vector spaces, linear transformations and matrices, and modules; and canonical forms of matrices, quadratic forms, and multilinear algebra.
+MATH 25400-25500-25600: Autumn, Winter, Spring; MATH 25400-25500: Winter, Spring.

 25700-25800-25900.
 Honors Basic Algebra I, II, III.
-PQ: MATH 16300 or 19900.
-This sequence is an accelerated version of MATH 25400-25500-25600.
+PQ: MATH 16300 or 19900; no entering student may begin this sequence in their first term.
+This sequence is an accelerated version of MATH 25400-25500-25600 that is open only to students who have achieved a B- or better in prior mathematics courses.
 Topics include the theory of finite groups, commutative and noncommutative ring theory, modules, linear and multilinear algebra, and quadratic forms.
 We also cover basic field theory, the structure of p-adic fields, and Galois theory.
 Autumn, Winter, Spring.